 Course Creation – The Bottom Line

 Thinkific offers an easy-to-use, flexible course builder with support for various content formats.
 The course player is well-designed, and the mobile app is great for learning on the go.

 On top of that, it offers powerful engagement tools, such as live sessions, quizzes, assignments, certificates, prerequisites, Communities, etc.

 Site Design and Customization

 All modern online course platforms include features for building a brand website.
-In this section, I’ll evaluate Thinkific’s site-building tools.
+In this section, we’ll evaluate Thinkific’s site-building tools.

 Talking about the essential things, Thinkific offers: